Orchids Logo

 What are Irrational Numbers?

-An irrational number is a number that cannot be written as a simple fraction.
+Irrational numbers are numbers that cannot be written as a simple fraction.
 These numbers have non-terminating and non-repeating decimal expansions.

 In simple terms:

-• You can’t express irrational numbers as p/q
+• You can’t express irrational numbers as p/q.

 Properties of Rational Numbers